Prepare Your Poster Presentation

 There are also off-campus commercial printers that are available nearby.

-Note: because poster printing can be a time-consuming process, be sure to plan ahead and check with wherever you are having your poster printed to allow enough time to meet your deadline.
+Because poster printing can be a time-consuming process, there is typically a significant turnaround (two days, for example) between the time you print your poster and the time you can pick it up.
+Be sure to plan ahead and check with wherever you are having your poster printed to allow enough time to meet your deadline.
+For SURCA 2022, Coug Prints recommends having your poster printed no later than Wednesday, March 23 so you can pick it up on Friday, March 25.
 Avoid the last-minute rush!

 Presenting Your Poster